Particular/docs.particular.net/nservicebus/containers/unity.md

 ---
 title: Unity
-summary: How to configure NServiceBus to use Unity as a container.
+summary: Configuring NServiceBus to use Unity as a container.
+reviewed: 2016-03-17
 tags:
 - Dependency Injection
 - IOC